apipkin28/Quarterly-Assessment-2/README.md

 # readdata file
 This file can pull all the table names out of the database.
 It can also pull all data from each question.

+# QuizBowlAPP file
+This file is the actual application that a user can play QuizBowl with.
+The user is given the option of 5 categories, in which they will choose.
+Once chosen, the user will be provided with questions regarding the topic.